-DaVinci Resolve is a all-around video editing software that has brought color correction, video cutting and trimming, apply of visual effect and transition, sound mixing and more in the same software tool, which allows editors, colorists, VFX producers, and sound designers can work on the same project simultaneously.
+DaVinci Resolve is an all-around video editing software that has brought color correction, video cutting and trimming, apply of visual effect and transition, sound mixing and more in the same software tool, which allows editors, colorists, VFX producers, and sound designers can work on the same project simultaneously.

-Hitfilm is a non-editing software that integrates video editing, visual effects and 3D image development launched by a British company - FXhome.
+HitFilm is a non-editing software that integrates video editing, visual effects and 3D image development launched by a British company - FXhome.

 The new version of HitFilm Express 14 provides some long-awaited features, as well as expanded memory and color space.
 HitFilm caters to visual effects artist editors, motion graphic artists to makeup artists.
 Upgraded 3D rendering, added more visual effects tools and presets.